qchantel/california-housing-neural-network/README.md

 ## Remaining questions
 - Some reading tells me that for such a model (regression type, not classification) between 300-800 epochs shall be fine.
 But 3,000 epochs and I still did not reach my early stopping (model keeps improving).
 Don't know why.
+- why different linear regression results vs the listed article in **Notes**? shall not be impacted by seed.

 ## Notes